-Enhanced 911-telephone dialing is a statewide service supplied by counties, which includes all tribal areas.
-EMD assists the counties with both technical and fiscal support where local resources are not adequate.
-Technical assistance is provided directly to tribal governments for 911-telephone system issues when needed.
+The State Enhanced 911 Coordination Office (SECO) is responsible for coordinating and facilitating the implementation and operation of 911 emergency communications systems throughout the state.
+The main priorities are to assure 911 dialing is operational statewide, which includes all tribal areas and to assist counties as necessary to assure they can achieve a basic service level for 911 operations.
+SECO also assists the counties with both technical and fiscal support where local resources are not adequate and to achieve modernization of the 911 system.
+Technical assistance is provided directly to tribal governments for 911 system issues when needed.